UncertaintyInComplexSystems/bamojax/README.md

 ### Link functions

 An important 'feature' of **bamojax** is that it is straightforward to add any deterministic transformation from the values of a parent variable to the inputs of a child variable.
 For example, imagine a variable $\theta$ representing a coin flip probability.
-A typical prior would be the beta distribution, typically parametrized with pseudo-counts $\alpha$ and $\beta$
-$$
-  \theta \sim \text{Beta}(\alpha,\beta) \enspace.
-$$ However, we may want to specify a hierarchical prior on the _mode_ and _precision_ of this distribution, rather than on the pseudo-counts.
+A typical prior would be the beta distribution, typically parametrized with pseudo-counts $\alpha$ and $\beta$, so that $\theta \sim \text{Beta}(\alpha,\beta)$.
+However, we may want to specify a hierarchical prior on the _mode_ and _precision_ of this distribution, rather than on the pseudo-counts.
 With a link function we can express this:

 ```
 def beta_link_fn(mode, conc):